|

 My broader goal is to advance AI systems that understand their limitations and collaborate effectively with humans—especially in domains where reliability and safety are non-negotiable.

-I was a visiting researcher in the Machine Learning Research Group (MLRG) at the University of Guelph, advised by
+I was a visiting researcher jointly collaborating with the Machine Learning Research Group (MLRG) at the University of Guelph (Ontario, Canada)

 Previously, I interned at the Robotics Research Center (RRC) at the